SrishK/SimpleMobileWebsite/README.md

 # SimpleMobileWebsite
-The HTML and CSS code for a beginner mbile website.
+The HTML and CSS code for a beginner mobile website.